makuke1234/atto/README.md

 # Contributing

 This project is by no means perfect.
-Feel free to report any bugs that you may find under **[Issues](https://github.com/makuke1234/atto/issues)**.
+Feel free to report any bugs, that you may find, under **[Issues](https://github.com/makuke1234/atto/issues)**.
 Feature requests are also welcome but keep in mind that the priority of this editor is to be as small as possible.
 Bug fixing is my first priority.